 - Crab: put the amount of lump crab meat you'll be using in a bowl and set aside.

 - Have all of your ingredients chopped and ready to use.
 Put the extra virgin olive oil in a heavy pot over medium heat.
 I used this Staub braiser.
-When hot, add the garlic, onion and red pepper; add about a ¼ teaspoon of Kosher or sea salt.
+When hot, add the garlic, onion and red pepper; add salt.

 - Sauté for about 3 minutes, then add the chopped celery leaf.